iv461/icey/icey/doc/source/filtering.md

-# Synchronizing and filtering Streams
+# Async flow: Synchronizing and filtering Streams

+ICEY allows to express asynchronous data-flow very easily by applying transformations on Streams, leading to easy-to-read declarative code.
-ICEY provides some useful filters on streams: publishing, synchronizing with other streams, removing unwanted values.
+In the following we look at various transformations that we can apply on Streams like  synchronizing with other streams or removing unwanted values.

 ## Publish